davidkhala/As-Architect/concepts/tech/microservice.md

 - Focus business capabilities instead of around tech
 - Component-ization: independently replace parts of a system

+Industry has found its faster to build app in microservice by full-stack dev vs by team with role assigned by tech stack

 # [Compared to SOA](https://www.atlassian.com/microservices/microservices-architecture/soa-vs-microservices)
 - Larger, centralized teams can manage SOA.
 Microservices demand a higher degree of expertise and collaboration within smaller teams.